Harmonia Healing Studio

 • Improve social skills

-I am not credentialed to diagnose disorders or diseases.
+I do not diagnose disorders or diseases.

 Music therapy is currently not covered by private or state insurance.
 Services are out-of-pocket expenses.